pfdubois/BridgeBidding/source/MinorOpenings.rst

    ♦AKT7
    ♣KQJT4

-After 1♣ - 1M, opener cannot bid 2♦ lacking the 17+ points a reverse would need.
-So he bids 2♣.
+After 1♣ - 1M, opener cannot bid 2♦ lacking the 17+ points a reverse would require.
+So he bids 2♣, knowing partner will usually expect six clubs or more.
 This is why some choose to open such a hand 1♦, and then rebid 2♣.
-Ideally a 2♣ rebid shows six cards.

 With enough to reverse, there would be no problem, just show the second suit.